Understanding Military Medical Benefits and TRICARE

 TRICARE Standard and Extra

 This program gives more flexibility than TRICARE Prime, but could result in addition costs.
 You do not need to enroll in advance to use TRICARE Extra.
 Under this program, you see any Authorized TRICARE Provider, present your ID Card and receive medical care.

-For retirees and retiree family members (under age 65), the program costs a little more, though the annual deductible is the same ($150.00 per individual or $300 per family.
+For retirees and retiree family members (under age 65), the program costs a little more, though the annual deductible is the same.
 Visit the TRICARE Standard and Extra Costs webpage for all cost details.

 Under TRICARE Extra, the medical provider fills out the TRICARE Claim Forms for you, and they receive direct payment from TRICARE for their portion.
 You simply pay them your portion of the costs.